MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 RevoScaleR allows you to read or write data from virtually any database for which you can obtain an ODBC driver, a standard software interface for accessing relational data.

-ODBC connectivity is managed through an ODBC Driver Manager installed on the computer running Microsoft R. On Windows, the ODBC driver manager is part of the operating system.
+ODBC connectivity is managed through an ODBC Driver Manager installed on the computer running Microsoft R. On Windows, the ODBC driver manager is built into the operating system.
 On Linux systems, RevoScaleR supports [unixODBC](http://www.unixodbc.org/).

-For each database you intend to use as a data source:
+For each relational database you intend to use as a data source:

 1. Install an ODBC Driver Manager (Linux only).
 2. Install ODBC drivers.
-3. Create an `RxOdbcData` data source for the source data.
+3. Create an **RxOdbcData** data source for the source data.
-4. For read operations, use `rxImport` to read data from the data source into an .xdf file or in-memory data frame.
+4. For read operations, use **rxImport** to read data from the data source into an .xdf file or in-memory data frame.
-5. For write operations, use `rxDataStep` to write data back to the data source.
+5. For write operations, use **rxDataStep** to write data back to the data source.

-These instructions do not apply to Teradata.
-If you need to connect to a Teradata data warehouse, see [Microsoft R Server Client Installation Guide for Teradata](http://go.microsoft.com/fwlink/?LinkID=698572&clcid=0x409).
+**rxOdbcData** objects are used to import relational data sources like Oracle, PostGres, MySQL, to name a few.

+It is not intended, however, for SQL Server or Teradata.
+For SQL Server, we recommend using **rxSqlServerData** as the data source (see this [SQL Server tutorial for working with R objects](https://docs.microsoft.com/en-us/sql/advanced-analytics/tutorials/deepdive-create-sql-server-data-objects-using-rxsqlserverdata) for more information).
+For Teratadata, we recommend creating an **rxTeradata** data source (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).

+> [!Note]
+> ODBC is primarily used for **rxOdbcData**, but is also leveraged internally for DBMS-specific connections to SQL Server.
+If you delete the ODBC driver for SQL Server and then try to use **rxSqlServerData**, the connection will fail.
+ODBC is not used for other data sources.
+Specifically, it's not used for accessing text files, SPSS database files, or SAS database files.
+RevoScaleR uses simple file access to read these files.

 ## Step 1: Install unixODBC (Linux only)